◆ Blog · 7 min read

 How Long Does Ceramic Coating Last in Real Life?

-A car washed weekly with borewell water and wiped with dusty towels will not age like a pampered garage-kept car.
+A car washed weekly with borewell water and wiped down with dusty towels won’t age like a garage-kept one.
 Shocking, I know.
+Lifespan is mostly decided after installation, not on installation day.

 When Is Ceramic Coating Worth the Money?